anniequinn/OSMtidy/README.md

 The development of OSMtidy is funded by UKRI EPSRC as part of the *Water Resilient Cities project*, grant number EP/N030419/1, as well as an associated EPSRC Impact Acceleration Fund, *Urban system response and recovery: Development of an online tool to explore the impact of COVID-19*.

-## Citation
+## Contributions & citation
+**Author** Annie Visser-Quinn

+**Filters development** Annie Visser-Quinn and Melissa Bedinger

-If you have any questions about using or running the code, or wish to access pre-filtered outputs for UK city locations, please contact a.visser-quinn@hw.ac.uk.
+**Contact** If you have any questions about using or running the code, or wish to access pre-filtered outputs for UK city locations, please contact a.visser-quinn@hw.ac.uk.

-Please cite: *Annie Visser-Quinn.
+**Please cite** Annie Visser-Quinn and Melissa Bedinger.
 (2020) OSMtidy V0.0.4, Edinburgh, Scotland.
-Available from: https://github.com/avisserquinn/OSMtidy.*
+Available from: https://github.com/avisserquinn/OSMtidy.